adam-arold/articles/en/2017-12-21-beyond-android-exploring-kotlin-areas-of-application.md

 <div id="tldr">
 If you have written something in Kotlin chances are that you wrote it for Android.
 Kotlin, however, has other areas where it can be useful.
-In the following series, we'll explore what other areas exist where Kotlin can be useful and discuss how you can take advantage of them.
+In the following series, we'll explore what other fields exist where Kotlin can shine and discuss how you can take advantage of them.
 </div>

 ## Branching out
 While Kotlin started out as a language for the JVM, its creators have started to give us options to use the language on other platforms as well.
 The [Kotlin Frontend Plugin](https://github.com/Kotlin/kotlin-frontend-plugin) is nothing new, but now we can [go native](https://github.com/JetBrains/kotlin-native/) or create [multiplatform projects](https://kotlinlang.org/docs/reference/multiplatform.html).

 What is also interesting is that on the JVM you can also use Kotlin on the backend with great effect.
-Using Spring with Kotlin is becoming easier with the advent of Spring 5 which has [built-in support](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0) for Kotlin, but you can choose from a variety of technologies, like [vert.x](http://vertx.io/docs/vertx-core/kotlin/), [RxKotlin](https://github.com/ReactiveX/RxKotlin) or even some native tools like [Hexagon](https://github.com/hexagonkt/hexagon).
+Using Spring with Kotlin is becoming easier with the advent of Spring 5 which has [built-in support](https://spring.io/blog/2017/01/04/introducing-kotlin-support-in-spring-framework-5-0) for Kotlin, but you can choose from a variety of technologies, like [vert.x](http://vertx.io/docs/vertx-core/kotlin/), [RxKotlin](https://github.com/ReactiveX/RxKotlin) or even tools written in Kotlin like [Hexagon](https://github.com/hexagonkt/hexagon).

 ## Kotlin on the backend
 As [I have written about this before](http://the-cogitator.com/2017/05/19/kotlin-is-the-new-java.html) I think that the interop between Java and Kotlin is quite seamless.
 This also means that using Kotlin in place of Java on the backend is rather easy.
 Apart from a few nuisances, you can pretty much start writing your new features in Kotlin within your Java project or if you just want to try it out you can start by writing your tests with it.

-If you look around it seems that companies with a big slice of the backend pie also has the same thought: the new version of Spring has some features [dedicated to Kotlin](https://tech.io/playgrounds/8594/spring-5---dedicated-kotlin-features) and you can even use Kotlin to write your Gradle scripts using the [kotlin-dsl](https://github.com/gradle/kotlin-dsl).
+If you look around it seems that companies with a big slice of the backend pie also have the same thought: the new version of Spring has some features [dedicated to Kotlin](https://tech.io/playgrounds/8594/spring-5---dedicated-kotlin-features) and you can even use Kotlin to write your Gradle scripts using the [kotlin-dsl](https://github.com/gradle/kotlin-dsl).

 What is interesting to note here is that **you don't need Kotlin support for any of these libraries**, because the Java interop features of Kotlin are so good.
-In the next article in this series, we'll explore the ways you can write backend code with and without libraries written in Kotlin and we'll also look into some ways you can tinker with your existing programs written in Java.
+In the next article in this series, we'll explore some ways you can write backend code with and without libraries written in Kotlin and we'll also look into how you can tinker with your existing programs written in Java.

 ## Compiling Kotlin to Javascript
 When trying to compile Kotlin to Javascript you have two options: the *kotlin2js* plugin and the *kotlin-frontend-plugin*.